Attorney’s lawsuit against Seattle’s Union Gospel Mission over anti-LGBTQ hiring policy will be reexamined, WA Supreme Court rules

 “To get the affirmation from the court that religious organizations don’t have a right to blanket discriminate against LGBTQ people for who they are no matter what the job is a big relief,” Woods said.
 “Especially for members of my community that are so much more likely to experience discrimination in the workplace because of their race or gender identity.”

-Seattle’s Union Gospel Mission did not immediately provide a comment on the ruling.
+The mission did not immediately provide a comment on the ruling.

+Local religious organizations have been undergoing a reckoning in recent years, as same-sex marriage has gained acceptance from the general public and congregation members or staff come out as LGBTQ.
+Jobs or membership in the organizations are often risked as a result.

+In 2014, World Vision, a Federal Way-based, Christian development agency, said it would allow same-sex couples on staff before a backlash pushed the organization to reverse its decision two days later.
+Four years later, the board president of World Concern, a Christian development agency headquartered in Seattle, was told he would not be invited to serve another term on the board of World Concern or its parent organization, CRISTA Ministries, after he came out as gay.

 Woods said his Christian beliefs motivated his choice to work as an attorney serving low-income people.
-In the original case, he said Seattle’s Union Gospel Mission’s decision violated his rights under the state’s anti-discrimination law, and that the position he applied for had nothing to do with the organization’s religious activities.
+In the original case, he said the mission’s decision violated his rights under the state’s anti-discrimination law, and that the position he applied for had nothing to do with the organization’s religious activities.

-Seattle’s Union Gospel Mission argued that staff attorneys at its legal aid clinic, which provides free legal services to help homeless people deal with everything from getting a state I.D. to court fines, were also ministers there to preach the gospel.
+The mission argued that staff attorneys at its legal aid clinic, which provides free legal services to help homeless people deal with everything from getting a state I.D. to court fines, were also ministers there to preach the gospel.
 Religious organizations are exempt from Washington’s anti-discrimination law.

-The year before Woods filed his lawsuit, the city of Seattle contracted with Seattle’s Union Gospel Mission to do outreach to help clear The Jungle, the stretch of Interstate 5 greenbelt that has long held homeless encampments.
+The year before Woods filed his lawsuit, the city of Seattle contracted with the mission to do outreach to help clear The Jungle, the stretch of Interstate 5 greenbelt that has long held homeless encampments.

-Several Christian and Jewish organizations and schools filed briefs in support of Seattle’s Union Gospel Mission, with some arguing that measuring a job’s religiosity would be unconstitutional.
+Several Christian and Jewish organizations and schools filed briefs in support of the mission, with some arguing that measuring a job’s religiosity would be unconstitutional.
 LGBTQ rights organizations and the American Civil Liberties Union supported Woods’ case.

 In the six-justice majority opinion, authored by Justice Barbara Madsen, the court determined that the state’s exemption for religious organizations from Washington’s anti-discrimination employment law remained constitutional.
 However, the way it was applied to Woods may not have been legal, the court ruled, in that the position Woods applied for may not have been ministerial work protected by the exemption.